InformaticsMatters/ansible-infrastructure/README.md

     $ ansible-playbook -e "@parameters" site.yml

+If your parameters are encrypted you can use them directly, without needing to decrypt them: -

+    $ ansible-playbook -e "@site-im-main-parameters.vault" site.yml \
+        --vault-password-file vault-pass.txt

 ## Deleting the infrastructure
 Be careful here, you'll delete the infrastructure namespace, its database, the AWX server and the certificate manager (if deployed): -